Webinar: Columbia River Treaty Update

 Webinar: History of salmon in the Basin and challenges for restoring salmon to the headwaters

-Will Warnock is a young scientist that works for the Ktunaxa and Secwepemc First Nations through the Canadian Columbia River Inter-Tribal Fisheries Commission.
+Will Warnock works for the Ktunaxa and Secwepemc First Nations through the Canadian Columbia River Inter-Tribal Fisheries Commission.
 He provides expertise in aquatic resource management and delivers fisheries research programs to evaluate and minimize impacts of hydroelectric facilities on aquatic ecosystems and restore anadromous fish to the Canadian Columbia River basin.
 Will holds a Ph.D. in Biosystems and Biodiversity from the University of Lethbridge.
 He resides in Kimberley, British Columbia.

 We returned from 3 amazing days at the Watersheds Forum in Duncan/Cowichan Tribes territories and wanted to share our experience.
 The CBWN, Living Lakes and Lake Windermere Ambassadors hosted a webinar to discuss Watershed Governance in the Columbia Basin.
 This webinar built on the momentum of the 2013 “Think Like a Watershed” Columbia Basin Symposium and discussed our key learning outcomes from the 2014 Watersheds Forum.